GacheruE/portfolio_react/README.md

+The deployed version can be found here https://gacherue.github.io/portfolio_react/

 Questions
 1. What is NPM?
 The Node Package Manager is a package manager for JavaScript mainly used with Node.js.
 It allows developers to discover, install, manage, and publish packages of reusable code, primarily focused on Node.js modules.